Other names: Dackel, Teckel, Weenie, Sausage Dog

 Behaviour of the Dachshund

 If he spends enough energy and he engages in plenty of activity in the absence of his masters, this small dog can withstand loneliness.
 But be careful, your absence should not be too long.

 This small hunting dog has a thick head, and is not easy to educate - especially if he fails to perceive any sense or logic in the exercises requested of him.

 Education must be started early.
 It needs to integrate firmness and coherence.
 Despite his small size, you must not show any weakness to this dog since he will exploit the slightest hesitance.

-However, his intelligence, enthusiasm and playful side will make it possible to work together effectively, especially if the educational methods are adapted to his type and they favour the reinforcement of good behaviour.
+However, his intelligence, enthusiasm and playful side will make it possible to work together effectively, especially if the educational methods are adapted to his type and they favour the positive reinforcement of good behaviour.